mircea-pavel-anton/mirceanton.com/content/posts/2023-01-25-devember-devlog-7/index.md

 ### Monday

+> TODO: Components mounted to the PCB

 I started the week strong by soldering the components to the controller PCB.
 If you recall, I did a DIY at-home PCB print a couple of weeks ago with my dad, which turned out better than I initially expected.
 We drilled all the holes, and I finally completed this section of the project by soldering all the screw terminals and wires to the board to connect everything together.
 This was a nice and chill Monday night project as I put some YouTube in the background and took my time with it.

 ### Wednesday

+> TODO: first picture of the thing put together

 Next, I did a test fit for the components inside the controller case on Wednesday.
 With the buttons mounted, I connected the wires to the screw terminals.
 I laid out the PCB and the other components inside a case to decide on a proper layout.
 While this doesn't sound like much, and I certainly did not expect it to take too long, there are 16 buttons with 4 wires per button and other components, so that's over 70 connections. 💀

 ### Friday

+> TODO: before and after drilling + the components mounted

 On Friday, I marked the mounting spots for the components onto the case and went to town drilling the holes.
 You can tell dad wasn't there to help with this one as they just **BARELY** line up 😅.
 Nonetheless, I got it done eventually.
 Next, I screwed down the components with M3 screws and butchered the top of my desk as the countersunk screws did not really countersink all the way...